 In addition to looking like a student cello, there were other cello bloopers.
 For example, not many cellists with fine instruments feel comfortable having their cellos carried by porters as Kara does at the hotel in Vienna.
-Perhaps Viennese porters are so used to handling rare cellos, that she felt she was OK to do this.
+On the other hand, perhaps Viennese porters are so used to handling rare cellos that she felt she was OK to do this.

 Another error was leaving the bullet hole in the belly of the cello, as seen in the final concert in the movie.
 (Please see below.)
 The cello needed some repairs after all of its adventures.